Osteoporosis is the most common bone disease and is often discovered only after a bone fracture or break occurs.

 - Take Vitamin D as it helps your body to absorb calcium.

-Although Osteoporosis cannot be cured, it can be treated in many ways.
+Although the disease cannot be cured, it can be treated in many ways.
 Treatments can be as simple as a lifestyle and diet change up to taking medications which may include hormone-related therapy.
 Early detection of Osteoporosis may reduce bone loss.